naofireblade/homebridge-weather-plus/README.md

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-weather-station-extended`
 3. Gather a free developer key for Weather Underground [here](http://www.wunderground.com/weather/api/).
 4. Update your configuration file.
-See the sample below.
+See the samples below.

 ## Configuration